nspalo/my-todo-app/README.md

 ## Service containers
 > <b>Note:</b>
-> Check `docker/environment/config.env` for configuration for environment
+> Check `docker/environment/config.env` for configuration.
-> specific configurations, check local.env, test.env, and prod.env
+> For environment specific configurations check `local.env`, `test.env`, and `prod.env` files

 Building, Running, Stopping, Removing images and service containers
-- scripts have been prepared to make these process user easy
+- To make running of commands easy, a few scripts was prepared.
+  - See: `scripts/` directory for more info.

 ```
 // Building the images